nepalcodes/unitednepali/README.md

 # Docker Workflow

-The project is also configured for a containerized workflow, currently there are 4 services:
+The project is also configured for a containerized workflow, currently there are 5 services:

 * `unitednepali-server` (express server): this is the backend service for the web application
 * `unitednepali-client` (react frontend): this is the react frontend, managed by gatsby
 * `unitednepali-db` (postgres db): postgres database
 * `unitednepali-nginx` (nginx): nginx webserver, which can also be used as a reverse proxy
+* `unitednepali-hasura` (hasura): graphql engine, runs on localhost:8888

 Each service is built and deployed through Docker, see corresponding service's `Dockerfile` for details.
 We use `docker-compose` to orchestrate all the services together.
 See Docker [site](https://docs.docker.com/compose/install/) for OS specific installation instructions.